DrewCyber/ipfs-media-delivery-network/ipfs_publisher_prd_en.md

 - Remote file versioning not supported
 - No automatic rotation of IPNS keys
 - No built-in replication to other IPFS nodes
+- Embedded node requires more resources than external mode

 ### 9.2 Edge Cases
 - **Rapid multiple changes**: Debounce 300ms